websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.md

 # Configuring Remote Live Staging

 With *Remote Live Staging*, your Staging and Live environments are hosted on separate Liferay servers.
-When enabled, the Site or Asset Library used to configure Staging becomes your Staging environment, while the remote server becomes your Live environment.
+When enabled, the Site or Asset Library used to configure Staging becomes your Staging environment, and the remote server becomes your Live environment.

 Before enabling Remote Live Staging, you must configure the Liferay servers you want to use for your Staging and Live environments.
 You must also create a new blank Site or Asset Library on your Remote server and use its ID during Staging configuration.